dannyvernals/cpumask/README.md

 # cpumask
-Calculate CPU mask configurations for Contrail DPDK based on lscpu
+Calculate CPU mask configurations for Contrail + Openstack DPDK Data-Plane

+## About
+To have a working & high-performance Contrail deployment using DPDK Data-Plane:
+* CPU cores need to be dedicated to the Data-Plane.
+* We need to dedicate CPUs to the HostOS.
+* Make sure Nova doesn't allocate either of these to VMs.
+* The highest performance also requires colocating the Data-Plane cores in the same NUMA as the physical NICs.

+This can involve configuration in several areas: kernel isolcpus, systemd CPUAffinity, nova.conf vcpu_pin_set and within Contrail.

+This script generates the required values for these parameters based on the CPU topology (lscpu -p) and required allocations.

 ```
 python mask_calc.py -h